Skip to content

 Print:

-Purchase the 'Online' journal and receive access to download your pdf of Issues 1 and 2 of the AAS Journal.
-Once your order is placed, you'll receive an email with your unique access link to download your copies instantly.
+Purchase electronic copies to download copies of the journal.
+Once your order is placed, you'll receive an email with your unique access link to download your copies.

 Production Details